Hoale2908/hoale2908.github.io/README.md

 Hello! 👋

-My name is Hoa Le, I live in Boston, MA.
+My name is Hoa Le.
+I live in Boston, MA.
 I am currently a financial consultant in Boston, Massachusetts.
 I'm also a Python enthusiast.

 I recently embarked on a new journey which I find very interesting and intellectural stimulating - Risk Management.
 Check out some of my personal projects below!